-It is a condition of the Associate Scheme that before any observed drives can take place an Associate must sign a declaration that they meet the requirements in Rules 1 and 4 relating to driving license and insurance are met.
+It is a condition of the Associate Scheme that before any observed drives/rider can take place an Associate must sign a declaration that they meet the requirements in Rules 1 and 4 relating to driving license and insurance are met.

 An Associate must co-operate with their allocated Observer by: –

 - Traveling to meet the Observer for the start and finish of each observed drive/ride.

 - Making a consistent effort to take full advantage of the guidance offered by carrying out study and practice of advanced driving techniques between observed drives in accordance with the Observer’s recommendations with a view to passing the IAM test within six months of the start of the period of Associateship.

 - Keeping in touch with the Observer and notifying him/her as soon as possible if an appointment cannot be kept.
 An Associate who does not contact his/her Observer for a period exceeding a calendar month may be deemed to have resigned from the scheme and all further benefits will be forfeited.